ldgabbay/jwplayer/fl5/doc/publishers/httpstreaming.rst

 Bitrate Switching
 -----------------

-Like with :ref:`rtmp`, HTTP Pseudostreaming includes the ability to dynamically optimize the video quality for each individual viewer.
+Like with :ref:`rtmpstreaming`, HTTP Pseudostreaming includes the ability to dynamically optimize the video quality for each individual viewer.
 We call this mechanism *bitrate switching*.

 To use bitrate swiching, you need multiple copies of your MP4 or FLV video, each with a different quality (dimensions and bitrate).
 These multiple videos are loaded into the player using an mRSS playlist (see example below).
 The player recognizes the various *levels* of your video and automatically selects the highest quality one that: